-Local authorities

-Local authorities are important partners in delivering services within their areas, as well as having a deep understanding of the communities within which we operate.

-- Regular meetings with senior officials and lead councillors - Technical input and support on planning matters - Participation in consultations and steering groups relating to environment or economic development issues

-- COVID-19 response

-- Asset investment schemes

-- Environmental performance

-- Regional plans and economic development

-- Eradicating water poverty

-- Water resources

-- Essex Climate Action Commission

-Charities & non-governmental organisations (NGOs)

-We are committed to positive outcomes for our communities and the environment, and to working with organisations that share this passion and have deep knowledge and expertise enables us to deliver more effectively.

-- Sponsorship and donations

-- Just an Hour volunteering programme

-- Policy input

-- Governance support

-- Meetings and forums

-- Partnership schemes and collaboration

-- Environmental activities and investments

-- Water for health campaigns

-- Eradicating water poverty

-- Education initiatives

-- Regional policy support

-- Our Purpose

-Media and opinion formers

-Media and other influential voices in our regions and industry help us to communicate important messages about our services and understand the impact they have on our audiences.

-- News releases

-- Briefings

-- Events

-- Critical incidents

-- COVID-19 response

-- Key campaigns including Bin The Wipe

-- Environmental initiatives

-- Water saving / usage advice

-- Water safety advice

-- Customer service support
+Local authorities Local authorities are important partners in delivering services within their areas, as well as having a deep understanding of the communities within which we operate.
+How we engage Regular meetings with senior officials and lead councillors Technical input and support on planning matters Participation in consultations and steering groups relating to environment or economic development issues Key issues discussed COVID-19 response Asset investment schemes Environmental performance Regional plans and economic development Eradicating water poverty Water resources Essex Climate Action Commission Charities & non-governmental organisations (NGOs) We are committed to positive outcomes for our communities and the environment, and to working with organisations that share this passion and have deep knowledge and expertise enables us to deliver more effectively.
+How we engage Sponsorship and donations Just an Hour volunteering programme Policy input Governance support Meetings and forums Partnership schemes and collaboration Key issues discussed Environmental activities and investments Water for health campaigns Eradicating water poverty Education initiatives Regional policy support Our Purpose Media and opinion formers Media and other influential voices in our regions and industry help us to communicate important messages about our services and understand the impact they have on our audiences.
+How we engageNews releasesBriefingsEvents Key issues discussed Critical incidents COVID-19 response Key campaigns including Bin The Wipe Environmental initiatives Water saving / usage advice Water safety advice Customer service support